 La Salle University and the Philadelphia-based National Constitution Center are partnering to help educators begin their journey to a master’s degree.

 Teachers from across the U.S. can attend the National Constitution Center’s Civil Discourse Summer Institute and receive three credits toward a master’s degree in education at La Salle.
-The collaboration with La Salle’s School of Arts & Sciences began in the summer of 2022 and helps educators gain knowledge on bringing civil dialogue and constitutional topics into the classroom through a weeklong institute at the Center with workshops and a final project.
+The collaboration with La Salle’s School of Arts & Sciences began in the Summer 2022 and helps educators gain knowledge on bringing civil dialogue and constitutional topics into the classroom through a weeklong institute at the Center workshop and caps with a final project.

 The National Constitution Center was seeking an educational partner that would provide its institute attendees with more than just its original workshops, said La Salle assistant professor of political science Mark Thomas, Ph.D.
 La Salle’s Departments of Political Science and Education expanded the educational components of the National Constitution Center’s Civil Discourse Summer Institute by creating extra class time and a final project—making the program the equivalent of a college course.